matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 <!-- more -->

 There's a well-known paper called [Boiling Frogs](https://github.com/gchq/BoilingFrogs/blob/9e4ecaf6617ac306c6c4c6bcc875bbeab6a1a9ca/GCHQ_Boiling_Frogs.pdf) by GCHQ that describes how organisations degrade not through a single catastrophic mistake, but through a gradual series of tiny concessions.
 A workaround here, an exception there, a deadline accepted "just this once".
-The water warms, degree by degree, and no one jumps out.
+The water warms degree by degree and no one jumps out.
 They acclimatise, they adapt and they cope.

 Then one day, the system is brittle, the team is exhausted, and delivery feels like wading through treacle, but no one can quite explain how it happened.
 This is how Muri works.